kuntalpyne123/Project/README.md

 5. Create API key in new project: Choose this if you don't have a Google Cloud project set up yet (easiest for beginners).
 6. Create API key in existing project: Choose this if you already have a Google Cloud project you want to link it to.
 7. Copy and Save Your API key will appear.
 Copy it immediately and save it in a secure location (like a .env file or password manager).
 You will not be able to view the full key again easily after closing the window.
+8. Save the newly created gemini API key onto your system;s environment variables.
+(Crucial)

 ## App Usage:
 1. Open the app link.
-2. Paste your generated GEMINI API KEY.
+2. Paste your generated GEMINI API KEY (or an existing one if you already have one).
 3. Go ahead use the App.